Parliament and Council adopt

 The EU treaties, which form the basis of all EU law, can be revised to adapt EU laws and policies to new challenges.
 Any change to the treaties requires the unanimous agreement of all 28 EU countries.

-There are 2 ways to revise the treaties:
+There are two ways to revise the treaties:

 - the ordinary revision procedure is used when making key amendments to the treaties, such as increasing or reducing the competences of the EU

-- the simplified revision procedure can be used to make changes related to the EU's internal policies and actions, for example, agriculture and fisheries, internal market, border controls, economic and monetary policy, provided they don't extend the EU's competences
+- the simplified revision procedure can be used to make changes related to the EU's internal policies and actions, for example, agriculture and fisheries, internal market, border controls, economic and monetary policy, provided they do not extend the EU's competences

 The role of national parliaments